-The other information comprises the information included in the Corporation's Strategic Report, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Report and Financial Statements of Truro and Penwith College, other than the financial statements and our auditor's report thereon.
 The members are responsible for the other information.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.